bnjbvr/trinity/README.md

 ### Modules

-- post something on mastodon.
-Example: `!toot Something nice and full of care for the community out there`
-    - this assumes a preconfigured room attached to a Mastodon account (via token), maybe ACLs to define who can post
 - post on twitter.
 Example: `!tweet Inflammatory take that will receive millions of likes and quote-tweets`
     - same requirements as mastodon, likely
 - gitlab auto-link to issues/merge requests: e.g. if someone types `!123`, post a link to